CMC-lab/TranCIT/paper/paper.md

 ## Acknowledgments

-We acknowledge the foundational work by Shao, Logothetis, and Besserve [@shao2023transient] on the dynamic causal strength methodology.
+We acknowledge the foundational work by Kaidi Shao, Nikos Logothetis, and Michel Besserve [@shao2023transient] on the dynamic causal strength methodology.
 We also thank the developers and communities behind the core Python scientific libraries utilized in `trancit`, including NumPy [@harris2020array], SciPy [@virtanen2020fundamental], and Matplotlib [@hunter2007matplotlib].
 KS acknowledges the support from the Shanghai Municipal Science and Technology Major Project (Grant No. 2019SHZDZX02) and the Max Planck Society (including the Max Planck Institute for Biological Cybernetics and the Graduate School of Neural and Behavioral Sciences).
-SS acknowledges the add-on fellowship from the Joachim Herz Foundation.
+SS acknowledges the support from Max Planck Society and add-on fellowship from the Joachim Herz Foundation.

 ## References